williamsnieves/rick-morty-fan-app/README.md

 - node-fetch (this package to make request to external api)
 - cors (to avoid cross domain issue with request from local)

-The approach applied in the server side is base on MVC in this case the model was skiped becasue the database is a service and I think is not need it  to add, for time reasons I decided to not include some extra complexity adding other type of structures like microservices for example.
+The approach applied in the server side is based on MVC in this case the model was skiped becasue the database is a service and I think is not need it  to add, for time reasons I decided to not include some extra complexity adding other type of structures like microservices for example.

 ## Client